 If you recently slipped and fell inside of a business, you might be wondering if the business is responsible.
 Under certain circumstances, the business owner or their agents and employees could be held liable for your slip and fall injuries.
 The specific facts of your case must be examined.
 Generally, business owners have a duty to keep their property safe for their patrons.
 Slip and fall accidents that can be traced to the negligence of the business owner leaves the business liable.
-How do you know when a business is or isn’t responsible for your injuries?
+An El Monte slip and fall attorney can help you determine when a business is or isn’t responsible for your injuries?

 Determining Liability for Slip and Fall Cases